Page:

 1. Which red wines are the best to drink?

 “Best” depends on your palate.
 Tasting notes, acidity, and the body of wine all play a factor in your preference.
-If you’re looking for something the critics have praised, try the Brancaia TRE Red Blend, which received 90 Points from Wine Enthusiast.
-Reasonably priced ($22.99), this Tuscany blend is dominated by Sangiovese with 70 percent, but Merlot and Cabernet Sauvignon also bring their charm with 15 percent each.
+If you’re looking for something the critics have praised, try the Estancia Cabernet Sauvignon, which received 91 Points from Wine Review.
+Reasonably priced ($13.99), layers of dark berries create a velvety mouthfeel, underscored by threads of lightly toasted oak, caramel and a drop of raspberry on the finish.

 2. Which red should I drink if I want something sweet?